-Resource Center for Sexual and Gender Diversity
+Resource Center for Sexual and Gender Diversity (RCSGD)

 The Resource Center for Sexual and Gender Diversity is designed to provide support to Bowdoin's gay, lesbian, bisexual, transgender, queer, questioning and straight populations.
 It is dedicated to educating the campus community about sexuality and gender identity and offers an array of educational brochures.